jrachels/Heston-Hull-White/README.md

 > Heston-Hull-White/x64/Debug/HestonHullWhiteTests.exe

-These tests take about 10 minutes to run on my personal computer.
+These tests take about 10 minutes on my personal computer.

 ## References